 New DOL opinion letters and OPM guidance, new developments concerning COVID-19, including the overlap between Families First legislation and the FMLA and the coordination of paid and FMLA leave, handling requests to work without medical clearance and requests to stay home without medical justification, issues when leave is to care for a family member, practical issues regarding the effect of leave on the measurement of performance goals, the relationship between working from home and approved leave, training supervisors on what not to say, how to use notice requirements and re-certifications to combat intermittent leave abuse, how to handle an employee who states their “return to work” date is unknown, and what to do when you suspect fraudulent use of leave.Speakers: Tracy Billows and Sara Fowler both with Seyfarth

-2 Hours - Ethics in Labor and Employment Law Webinar – Live (Spring 2021 date TBD) or Rebroadcast (December 2020)
+2 Hours - Ethics in Labor and Employment Law Webinar – Live on June 3 or Rebroadcast

 Annual update on cutting edge ethics issues, including conflicts of interest, attorney-client privilege and waiver, ex parte access to current and former managers and employees, pre-trial investigations, employee confidential communications using employer-provided computers and email, in-house counsel ethical issues, improper acquisition and inadvertent disclosure of information and documents, access to social media information, settlement and negotiations, and court enforcement of professionalism and civility codes.Speaker: Dennis P. Duffy with Kane Russell Coleman Logan PC